What should I do? Will closing her up with her own box retrain her? Donna (Missey's Mom)

 I hope this helps.
 Thanks, Barbara.
 Simba

-i have a thirteen year old cat who tends to "scoot" around the carpet each time she is done using the litter box. i have checked her anus, and there is no visible irritation.
+i have a 13-year-old cat who tends to "scoot" around the carpet each time she is done using the litter box. i have checked her anus, and there is no visible irritation.
 I would like to stop this behavior and help her out in case something is wrong. are there any remedies you recommend?
 Ginger

 It might be worthwhile to check your kitty for fleas and tapeworms.
 Tapeworm can at times cause discomfort in the anal area, which leads to scooting behavior.
 They are often transmitted by fleas.
 The reason Tapeworms cause discomfort is because they live in the small intestine and their eggs & larvae are often passed through in the cat's feces.
 This can leave active segments in the anal area, which cause discomfort and lead to scooting and licking.
 Have your vet check your kitty for Roundworms as well.

 A possible cause is anal sac disease.
 The anal sacs are two small glands right inside the rectum.
 Cats (and many mammals) secrete a substance in the anal sacs to help in evacuation.
 However, with modern diets, this secretion is not needed as much and it tends to accumulate.
 In order to ease the pressure cats try to empty them by scooting across surfaces like carpets.
 It is important that anal sac disease be treated to relieve inflammation and avoid possible infections.